SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 #### Questions

-1. Share an example of a difficult problem you solved in one of your projects.
+1.  *Share an example of a difficult problem you solved in one of your projects.*
 	1. During one of our first assignments, the CNN exploration, I thought it would be interesting to try and detect a gradient with manual filter setup.
 I coundn't figure out a good way to do this given the constraints of the assignment.
-After struggling for a while, I enventually came
+After struggling for a while, I eventually came to a "solution" where I would value the bottom right more and the top left less, so given a gradient going the right direction it would cancel itself out and return a positive value; however, this was not a very good solution.
+I would like to revisit the problem and work with more layers to try and get it working.

-2. Of the concepts we discussed, which one(s) did you find most interesting or useful, and why?
+2.  *Of the concepts we discussed, which one(s) did you find most interesting or useful, and why?*
+	1. The concept of word vectors was incredibly cool to me.
+It's amazing that we can mathematically represent natural language, and meaning, with ML.
+Just the concept of being to subtract a word from another word still blows my mind.

 3. What concepts did you find most challenging, and why?
+	1. Trying to wrap my head around how exactly LSTM Networks work was certainly a challenge.
+LSTM Networks have very complex architecture, and while I understand the abstract concepts, understanding all the smaller level components and extrapolating value from small component level variation

-4. What are some ways that you displayed good habits of mind or contributed to a good learning environment in the class?
+5. What are some ways that you displayed good habits of mind or contributed to a good learning environment in the class?
-5. What was the most useful or memorable piece of feedback you received this semester, and how did you act on it?
+6. What was the most useful or memorable piece of feedback you received this semester, and how did you act on it?